Aliases for SUCLG1 Gene

 - Succinate--CoA Ligase [ADP/GDP-Forming] Subunit Alpha, Mitochondrial 3

 - Succinyl-CoA Ligase [ADP/GDP-Forming] Subunit Alpha, Mitochondrial 3

 - Succinyl-CoA Ligase [GDP-Forming] Subunit Alpha, Mitochondrial 3

 This gene encodes the alpha subunit of the heterodimeric enzyme succinate coenzyme A ligase.
 This enzyme is targeted to the mitochondria and catalyzes the conversion of succinyl CoA and ADP or GDP to succinate and ATP or GTP.
 Mutations in this gene are the cause of the metabolic disorder fatal infantile lactic acidosis and mitochondrial DNA depletion. [provided by RefSeq, Feb 2010]

 GeneCards Summary for SUCLG1 Gene

 SUCLG1 (Succinate-CoA Ligase Alpha Subunit) is a Protein Coding gene.
 Diseases associated with SUCLG1 include Mitochondrial Dna Depletion Syndrome 9 and Fatal Infantile Lactic Acidosis.
-Among its related pathways are Citrate cycle (TCA cycle) and Pyruvate metabolism and Citric Acid (TCA) cycle.
+Among its related pathways are Valproic Acid Pathway, Pharmacodynamics and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and GTP binding.
 An important paralog of this gene is ACLY.

 UniProtKB/Swiss-Prot for SUCLG1 Gene